t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Furthermore, passive observers can perform traffic analysis on the device-to-cloud path.
 Hiding traffic patterns associated with sensor networks can therefore be another requirement for edge computing.

-## Other Considerations

-Beyond addressing those requirements, IoT edge computing also brings new opportunities.
-Among those is bringing cloud-like flexibility to classic networking functions such as protocol translation in gateways.

 # IoT Edge Computing Functions

 In this section we first look at the current state of IoT edge computing {{sec-overview}}, and then define a general system model {{sec-model}}.
 This provides context for IoT edge computing functions, which are listed in {{sec-components}}.

 ## Overview of IoT Edge Computing Today {#sec-overview}

-This section provides an overview of today's IoT edge computing field, based on a limited review of standards, research, open-source and proprietary products in draft-defoy-t2trg-iot-edge-computing-background.
+This section provides an overview of today's IoT edge computing field, based on a limited review of standards, research, open-source and proprietary products in {{I-D-defoy-t2trg-iot-edge-computing-background}}.

 IoT gateways, both open-source (such as EdgeX Foundry or Home Edge) and proprietary (such as Amazon Greengrass, Microsoft Azure IoT Edge, Google Cloud IoT Core, and gateways from Bosh, Siemens), represent a common class of IoT edge computing products, where the gateway is providing a local service on customer premises, and is remotely managed through a cloud service.
 IoT communication protocols are typically used between IoT devices and the gateway, including CoAP, MQTT and many specialized IoT protocols (such as OPC UA and DDS in the Industrial IoT space), while the gateway communicates with the distant cloud typically using HTTPS.
 Virtualization platforms enable the deployment of virtual edge computing functions (as VMs, application containers, etc.), including IoT gateway software, on servers in the mobile network infrastructure (at base station and concentration points), in edge datacenters (in central offices) or regional datacenters located near central offices.
 End devices are envisioned to become computing devices in forward looking projects, but are not commonly used as such today.